top of page

 lawn mower spark plug threaded into cylinder head

-The carburetor's air fuel mixture is modified via linkages from a governor, that increases or decreases engine speed depending on feedback from either a mechanical device or pneumatically controlled air vane.
-The governor adjusted engine speed based on the operating demands placed on the engine.
-If these linkages become bound, disconnected, or broken this can affect the running speed of the engine.
-The engine can over speed higher than it is safely designed to operate within, and catastrophic failure can occur.
+The carburetor's air-fuel mixture is modified via linkages from a governor, which increases or decreases engine speed depending on feedback from either a mechanical device or pneumatically controlled air vane.
+The governor adjusts engine speed based on the operating demands placed on it.
+If these linkages become bound, disconnected, or broken, this can affect the running speed of the engine.
+The engine can overspeed beyond its safe operating limits, leading to catastrophic failure.

-The choke is a plate that aids in the start up of the engine.
-The choke is located within the carburetor and is closed on starting and opens when the engine is set to run.
+The choke is a plate that aids in starting the engine.
+Located within the carburetor, the choke closes on starting and opens when the engine is set to run.
 It can be thermostatically controlled or manually controlled.
-If the choke linkage is bound, disconnected, or broken failure to start or engine running issues may result.
+If the choke linkage is bound, disconnected, or broken, failure to start or engine running issues may result.
 The carburetor may also be equipped with a primer bulb.
-It aids in increasing the amount of fuel in the engine at cold startup, thus "priming" the engine for starting.
-Ensure there are no tears to your bulb.
+This bulb helps increase the amount of fuel in the engine at cold startup, thus "priming" the engine for starting.
+Ensure there are no tears in your bulb.

 throttle and choke linkages